mashpie/i18n-node/README.md

 # i18n

-Lightweight simple translation module with dynamic json storage.
-Supports plain vanilla node.js apps and should work with any framework (like _express_, _restify_ and probably more) that exposes an `app.use()` method passing in `res` and `req` objects.
+Lightweight simple translation module with dynamic JSON storage.
+Supports plain vanilla Node.js apps and should work with any framework (like _Express_, _restify_ and probably more) that exposes an `app.use()` method passing in `res` and `req` objects.
 Uses common __('...') syntax in app and templates.
 Stores language files in json files compatible to [webtranslateit](http://webtranslateit.com/) json format.
 Adds new strings on-the-fly when first used in your app.